Q. What are the requirements for an applicant for financial support from Genesis?

-The project should be specific and strategic within the mission of the applicant and the general development of the Kingdom of God.
+The project should be specific and strategic within the mission of the applicant, as part of the growth of the Kingdom of God.
+The project should proclaim the truth about our living loving God.
 Once implemented, the project should produce some multiplier effect.
-The project should plan to become self-funding in a reasonable time.
+The project should plan to become self-funding within the period of the grant.

 Q. Does Genesis support property projects?

 As a general rule, Genesis does not support the development of property and plant for Christian organisations.
-We are more interested in supporting the development of intangible activities that will be undertaken in the property and plant.
+We are more interested in supporting the development of the impact of the ministry that will be undertaken within the property and plant.

 Q. What projects are excluded?

-- Geographic restrictions: The Genesis Foundations tend to favour organisations based in Australia and New Zealand.
+- Geographic restrictions: The Genesis Foundations will only consider applications from organisations based in Australia and New Zealand.

 - Amount of funding: We like to see a well thought out, discussed, prayed over and approved (by the governing body) growth plan for the organisation for at least three years.
 The larger the grant request, the more detail we would expect.
 The funding must be for a specific project that will grow the ministry to a new sustainable level, with measurable outcomes.
 We expect the grant to reduce over the years of the project as the self-sustainability is increasing.

 - Capital or endowment funds established to provide a corpus for institutions

 - Where Genesis would constitute the sole funder of an initiative